 — Virginia Neira, Resident Coordinator

-Jaime Ramírez, a native Sevillian, earned his B.A. from the Universidad de Seville in Business Administration and M.B.A. at the Instituto Internacional San Telmo.
+Jaime Ramírez, a native Sevillian, earned his bachelor's degree from the Universidad de Seville in business administration and MBA. at the Instituto Internacional San Telmo.
 Jaime participated in CIEE´s Internship USA, working for four months at the CIEE headquarters in Portland, Maine.
 He has also participated in several professional development staff exchanges with Georgetown University and the University of Colorado at Boulder.
-Jaime has been with CIEE since 2004 and is currently pursuing doctoral studies in Work and Organizational Psychology.
+Jaime has been with CIEE since 2004 and is currently pursuing doctoral studies in work and organizational psychology.

 Estudiar en España te permitirá disfrutar de una experiencia personal, profesional y cultural que nunca olvidarás.
 Al conocer España, su idioma y su cultura desarrollarás una nueva perspectiva y un nuevo punto de vista sobre tu propio país.
 Esta nueva perspectiva te beneficiará a lo largo de tu carrera profesional.
 Nosotros estamos aquí para facilitar tu integración e introducirte a conceptos de negocios y economía en España.
 No te será difícil integrarte ya que los sevillanos son amables y abiertos.
 Con el programa de Business & Society, podrás diseñar tu propia experiencia, mediante una combinación de cursos de empresariales de CIEE, cursos universitarios, programa de Intercambios y programa de prácticas en empresas.